 Details of the carvings on the east organ is here.

 A regular feature of our more recent instruments is to add interest to the carving.
 We often try to include elements which relate specifically to the church, its history and sometimes the history of the location or biblical themes.
-The same has been done here and you can read about the pipe shade carving for the St Giles instrument here (see, inset, right).
+The same has been done here.

 The key action is suspended as the internal layout of the organ suggested this form of action as being appropriate.
 To offer a further contrast to the main organ, the pedal board is straight concave and it is tuned to Anton Kellners modern unequal temperament which has fifths tempered by one fifth of a comma between C, G, D, A and E and between B and F#, the remainder being pure.
 The Swell tremulant is of the Dom Bedos type with a flap in the trunking controlled by a spring with a weight on the end.
 We like these tremulants as, whilst sometimes tricky to get to work properly, they are slightly uneven in their operation and react differently depending on how much wind is being drawn through them, so they are more musical.